TransDigm (TDG)

 9. Return on Invested Capital (ROIC)

-TransDigm’s five-year average ROIC was 16.4%, beating other industrials companies by a wide margin.
-This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.
+TransDigm’s five-year average ROIC was 18.1%, placing it among the best industrials companies.
+This illustrates its management team’s ability to invest in highly profitable ventures and produce tangible results for shareholders.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, TransDigm’s ROIC has increased.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.